 Again, reducing environmental allergies that your dog is exposed to at home can be helpful, but more often than not your pet will need help and a plan set forward by your veterinarian to help manage the itch.

 Understanding Inhalant Allergies

 If you suspect your pet has inhalant allergies, working with your veterinarian will be very important as these can often be lifelong and even lead to serious infections and discomfort in dogs.
 Allergies cannot be cured, and avoiding the allergy source is the only way to control the symptoms.
 To complicate matters, multiple allergies make identification of the culprit(s) nearly impossible.
 Only a veterinarian can properly diagnose allergies in a pet.

 Dogs are often sensitive to more than one thing, and allergies tend to be cumulative.
 For instance, if a dog is allergic to both fleas and to pollen, they individually may not cause problems, but the combination of the two pushes over its allergy threshold so that itchiness develops.
 Every allergic dog has an individual "itch" threshold, which is the amount of allergen necessary to provoke signs of disease.

 This is actually good news.
 Although eliminating all allergens may be impossible, simply reducing the amount of exposure may substantially relieve a dog's symptoms.
-In other words, getting rid of the fleas may help a dog be able to handle exposure to house dust without scratching.
+In other words, getting rid of the fleas by keeping your pet on a veterinary recommended flea prevention may help a dog be able to handle exposure to house dust better.